Hannibal Directive: Rafah (2014)

-Testimonies from IDF soldiers involved in the attack provide further evidence against the IDF's official story.
-An Israeli army infantry officer described the events of August 1 to Israeli NGO Breaking the Silence: "The minute 'Hannibal Directive' is declared on the radio, there are consequences.
+Testimonies from IDF soldiers involved in the attack provided further evidence contrary to the official IDF story.
+An Israeli army infantry officer described the events of August 1 to Israeli NGO Breaking the Silence as follows:

+The minute 'Hannibal Directive' is declared on the radio, there are consequences.
 There's a fire procedure called the 'Hannibal fire procedure' – you fire at every suspicious place that merges with a central route.
-You don't spare any means."
-He reported that the initial burst of fire lasted three hours.
-An artillery soldier said his battery was "firing at a maximum fire rate" right into inhabited areas.
+You don't spare any means.

+He reported that the initial fire lasted three hours.
+An artillery soldier said his battery was "firing at a maximum fire rate" into inhabited areas.
 According to the Givati Brigade inquiry, more than 2,000 bombs, missiles and shells were fired in Rafah on 1 August 2014, including 1,000 in the three hours following the capture.

+A second case occurred in a clash between an IDF unit and Hamas forces on July 25, 2014.
+After St.-Sgt.
+Guy Levy went missing, the Hannibal procedure was reportedly enacted.
+It is unknown whether Levy was captured dead or alive, and killed later by IDF fire.
+According to the IDF, Levy was killed by a Hamas anti-tank missile and his body seized by Hamas.

 Shuja'iyya (2014)

-During the Battle of Shuja'iyya, on July 20, 2014, Hamas fired an anti-tank missile at an IDF armored personnel carrier carrying 7 soldiers, including St.-Sgt.
+During the Battle of Shuja'iyya, on July 20, 2014, Hamas fired an anti-tank missile at an IDF armored personnel carrier carrying seven soldiers, including St.-Sgt.
 Oron Shaul.
-Hamas rapidly claimed to have captured an IDF soldier named Aron Shaul, backing up its claim with the soldier's "photo ID and credentials".
-The IDF later confirmed that the body of Oron Shaul had not been identified among the dead found inside the vehicle.

-It is unclear if Shaul was captured alive or dead or whether the Hannibal directive was invoked or not.
+Hamas claimed to have captured an IDF soldier named "Aron Shaul", corroborating its claim with the soldier's "photo ID and credentials".
+The IDF later stated that the body of Oron Shaul had not been identified among the dead found inside the vehicle.
+It is unclear if Shaul was captured alive or dead or whether the Hannibal Directive was invoked or not.

-The second case concerned St.-Sgt.
-Guy Levy who was killed on July 25.
-According to the IDF, Levy was killed by an anti-tank missile.

-Apparently, his body could not be found and the Hannibal directive was reportedly invoked in this incidence.
+Qalandia Camp (2016)

+Two members of the Oketz Unit (Special Forces) soldiers entered Qalandiya Refugee Camp by mistake and were confronted by a Palestinian crowd, which began throwing stones and molotov cocktails.
+The burning jeep was abandoned and the two soldiers got separated in the alleys of the camp.
+One of them retained his mobile phone, contacted IDF command and was picked up by IDF forces.
+The second soldier hid in a yard, waiting to be rescued.
+Meanwhile "Hannibal" was declared and the camp was surrounded by large numbers of IDF forces.
+After less than an hour the second soldier was found unharmed.
+So, none of the IDF soldiers were ever captured by Palestinians.
+One Palestinian was killed in the clashes, while 10 Palestinians and five Israeli soldiers were wounded.

+The incident was described in 2017 as the last time the Hannibal Directive was officially declared.